thcollective/thc-deployment-tool/README.md

 ### Future Work

-1. save the template to file and called it cloud-run-action.yaml so the user can just c&p the file directly
-2. authentication to run the script (thc-token)
+1. authentication to run the script (thc-token)